Aveglia/vAMPirus/docs/HelpDocumentation.md

 5. ASV filtering - you can now provide a "filter" and "keep" database to remove certain sequences from the analysis

-6. Reduced redundancy of processes and the volume of generated result files per full run (Example - read processing only done once if running DataCheck then Analyze).
+6. (EXPERIMENTAL) Added Minimum Entropy Decomposition analysis using the oligotyping program produced by the Meren Lab.
+This allows for sequence clustering based on sequence positions of interest (biologically meaningful) or top positions with the highest Shannon's Entropy (read more here: https://merenlab.org/software/oligotyping/ ; and below).

+7. Phylogeny-based clustering ASV or AminoType sequences with TreeCluster (https://github.com/niemasd/TreeCluster; https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0221068)

-7. Color nodes on phylogenetic trees based on Taxonomy or Minimum Entropy Decomposition results
+8. Color nodes on phylogenetic trees based on Taxonomy or Minimum Entropy Decomposition results

-8. PCoA plots added to report if NMDS does not converge.
+8. PCoA plots added to Analyze  report if NMDS does not converge.

 ## Who to cite